 – although SFTP connections are offered in theory, they do not work in practice, FTP connections work but let’s face it – this technology is a little too old for these days.

 It is a company founded in 2012.
 Recently, it has gained quite a lot of popularity.

-As you can see on the screenshot above, this is a cloud server provider.
-There is no possibility to use shared hosting or dedicated servers.
-Some people might think that this is an issue.
-I think that this is an advantage.
+As you can see on the screenshot above, this is a cloud hosting provider.
+There is no possibility to use shared hosting or dedicated servers what might seem to be an issue for some potential customers.

 You can create any number of servers, but there is a condition here.
-If you create several servers in one day, your account will be automatically blocked, which will force you to contact technical support or to give up the platform.
+If you create several servers in one day, your account will be automatically blocked, which will force you to contact technical support (which is of really low quality 😕 ) or to give up the platform.

-For me, the first week of using the platform (in my case it was tests of various configurations) was very hard.
-All I had to do was create several servers, test them and delete them, and it meant that my account became blocked.
+For me, the first week of using the platform (in my case it was testing various configurations) was very hard.
+All I had to do was to create several servers, test them and delete them, and it meant that my account became blocked.
 The technical support employee unlocked the account, but their software rules were blocking it again.

-Eventually, another technical support employee turned off those automatic locks on my profile and since then I have not experienced any issues with Cloudways! 🙂
+Eventually, another technical support employee turned off those automatic locks on my account and since then I have not experienced any issues with Cloudways! 🙂

 How Cloudways Payments Work

 Payments in Cloudways are calculated on an hourly basis.
-This fee is fortunately automatically converted into the amount due per month, which you may have noticed on the previous screenshot.
+This fee is fortunately automatically converted into the amount due per month, which you might have noticed on the previous screenshot.

-The platform has a function that displays current expenses and a forecast of expenses for the current month.
+The platform has a tab that shows you your current expenses and a forecast of expenses for the current month.